fhiso/legacy-format/dates.md

 `types`          `https://terms.fhiso.org/types/`
 ------           -----------------------------------------------

-{.note}  The particular *prefix* assigned above have no relevance outside this standard document as *prefix notation* is not used in the formal data model defined by this standard.
-This notation is simply a notational convenience to make the standard easier to read.
+{.note}  The particular *prefixes* assigned above have no relevance outside this standard document as *prefix notation* is not used in the formal data model as defined by this standard.
+This notation is simply a notational convenience which makes the standard easier to read.

 ## General concepts                                          {#concepts}